First-time visitors to Croatia are often startled by the striking turquoise hue of its sea and see-straight-to-the-bottom waters.

 10. Lopar peninsula, Rab Island

-This is where you can find some of Croatia’s best sandy beaches.
-Just over a mile long, half-moon-shaped Paradise Beach is the biggest and most family-friendly thanks to its shallow waters.
+The Lopar peninsula is where you can find some of Croatia’s best sandy beaches.
+Just over a mile long, half-moon-shaped Paradise Beach is the biggest and most family-friendly, thanks to its shallow waters.
 For something more secluded and untamed, head to the beaches on the northern edge of the peninsula.
-Here rocky outcrops stretch like long fingers into the sea with sheltered coves and swathes of golden sand nestled in between.
+Here, rocky outcrops stretch like long fingers into the sea with sheltered coves and swathes of golden sand nestled in between.

-Planning tip: Ciganka and Sahara beaches are “clothing optional” – ideal for those who like to get their kit off before diving in.
+Planning tip: Ciganka and Sahara beaches are “clothing optional” – ideal for those who like to take it all off before diving in.
 Stolac beach is exclusively nudist.

 11. Punta Rata, Brela

 The rocky coastline around the town of Brela, on the stretch of the Dalmatian mainland known as the Makarska Riviera, is made up of a succession of pretty, pebbly beaches.
-This 300-meter (1000-ft) pebble beach with see-right-to-the-bottom waters is popular with local families, with its Aleppo pines providing some welcome shade from the scorching summer sun.
+This 300m (1,000ft) pebble beach with see-right-to-the-bottom waters is popular with local families.
+Its Aleppo pines provide some welcome shade from the scorching summer sun.
 Take your mask and snorkel to the waters around the tree-covered Brela Stone at the beach’s western end to explore the underwater world.

 12. Lubenice, Cres Island

-From Lubenice, a scenic hamlet perched on the edge of a 378-meter-high (1240ft) cliff, Cres island's most idyllic beach seems tantalizingly close but can only be reached via a steep and demanding one-hour descent along a rocky path.
+From Lubenice, a scenic hamlet perched on the edge of a 378m-high (1,240ft) cliff, Cres Island's most idyllic beach seems tantalizingly close but can only be reached via a steep and demanding one-hour descent along a rocky path.
 The intrepid are awarded by pristine white pebbles and turquoise waters, but so are those arriving by boat – a much better idea.
 Half a mile southwards in nearby Žanje Bay is the magical Blue Cave with a small pebble beach tucked inside.

 Planning tip: There are no beach bars or food stalls – bring food and sufficient water.